cadentj/transformers_notebooks/transformers.md

 * It provides context that this is the start of a sequence, which can help the model generate more appropriate text.
 * It can act as a "rest position" for attention heads (more on this later, when we discuss attention).

 In GPT-2, the End of Sequence (EOS), Beginning of Sequence (BOS) and Padding (PAD) tokens are all the same, `<|endoftext|>` with index `50256`.
-This is because GPT-2 is an autoregressive model that only processes text left ot right, so it has no need to distingish between BOS and EOS tokens.
+This is because GPT-2 is an autoregressive model that only processes text left ot right, so it has no need to distinguish between BOS and EOS tokens.

 #### **Step 1:** Convert text to tokens